Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/TECHNICAL.md

 ### Name Overlap Collasping

 The ODS/API surface has naming rules that remove overlapping prefixes of properties that match the parent entity name in some cases.
 As a simple example, a MetaEd property "XyzAbcd" on an entity "Xyz" may be expressed in the API as "Abcd".
-However, the rules for name collasping can get quite involved in complex cases, and is beyond the scope of this document.
+However, the rules for name collapsing can get quite involved in complex cases, and is beyond the scope of this document.

 ## References